digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ### Seeing the Results

 That's it!
 We can inspect now the `Ambassador` target that was added to `Prometheus` for scraping.
-But first, let's do a `port-forward` so that we can see it the `dashboard`:
+But first, let's do a `port-forward` so that we can see it the web interface:

 ```bash
 kubectl port-forward svc/kube-prom-stack-kube-prome-prometheus 9090:9090 -n monitoring